-Getting to Camp from Grande Prairie:
+Getting to Camp from North of Grande Prairie:

-- 1. Head south on Hwy 40 towards Grovedale. - 2.
-Before the Wapiti River, at the top of the hill turn left, following the signage on the Highway. - 3.
-Make an immediate left on to Range Road 62, you are now travelling north. - 4.
-Go past the Camp Tamarack RV Park and drive another 500 meters. - 5.
-Our driveway is on the right, turn in and head to the large open area where parking is available.
+- 1. Head North on Hwy 40 heading into Grande Prairie. - 2.
+After the Wapiti River, at the top of the hill turn right, following the signage on the Highway. - 3.
+Make an immediate left on to Range Road 62, still heading north. - 4.
+Go past the Camp Tamarack RV Park and drive another 500meters. - 5.
+Our driveway is on the right, turn in and head to the large accessible area where parking is available. - 6.
+If you drive and see a sign for "A River Road Bed & Breakfast", you have gone to far.
+Turn around and start driving South on Range Road 62, our camp will now be on your left.